-MA-543-1♥★■ Precalculus - G/T Grades 9, 10, 11
+MA-543-1♥★■+ Precalculus - G/T Grades 9, 10, 11, 12

-Prerequisite: Algebra II or Algebra II - G/T This course extends the concepts of algebra and includes topics in trigonometry; statistics; parametric, polar, trigonometric, and rational functions; data analysis; and sequences and series.
-This course is for students capable of and interested in progressing through the concepts of precalculus and enrichment topics at an accelerated rate and in more depth.
+Grades 9, 10, 11, 12 1 credit Prerequisite: Algebra II or Algebra II - G/T This course extends the concepts of algebra and includes topics in trigonometry; statistics; parametric, polar, trigonometric, and rational functions; data analysis; and sequences and series.
+This course is for students capable of and interested in progressing through the concepts of pre-calculus and enrichment topics at an accelerated rate and in more depth.
 Course requirements are rigorous, with an emphasis on mathematical reasoning and communication.
 Graphing calculators are an integral part of this course.
 This course serves as an eligible transition mathematics course for students in grade 12 who have not achieved College and Career Readiness by the end of the 11th grade.